Ayan1089/CEUR-WS-Event-Series--SS23/eventseries/src/main/dblp/Readme.md

 ### Mapping events to event-series

 #### Standard Cases
+- Use the *breadcrumb* section of the event to extract the *dblp id* of the event series
+  - This is clearly defined only for conferences
+  - For workshops one has to distinguish between multiple linked series
+    - For example the [iStar](https://dblp.org/db/conf/istar/istar2015.html) workshop has two links
+  - Or extract workshop series information from the linked conference series
+    - For example the workshop [SocInf](https://dblp.org/db/conf/ijcai/socinf2015.html) only links to the conference series [IJCAI](https://dblp.org/db/conf/ijcai/index.html) which contains a list of workshop series
+    - This information can be read from the `VenueInformation` of the parsed series
 - There is an additional workshop page for one conference
   - Usually the id will be the same as the conference with an additional "w" suffix
   - e.g. [conf/iccbr/iccbr2015](https://dblp.org/db/conf/iccbr/iccbr2015.html)